 - Version 1.0: Initial kitpack, for more than 30 clubs and the Georgian national team.

 - Version 1.1: Updated kits for certain clubs.
-Initial stadium pack for all clubs in the top 3 tiers, the national team and other iconic venues.
+Initial stadium pack for all clubs in the top 3 tiers (as structured in 2020), the national team and other iconic venues.